 An accumulation and maintenance trust is used to provide money to look after children during the age of minority.
-Any income that isn't spent is added to the trust property, all of which later passes to the children.
+Any income that isn't spent is added to the trust property, all of which later passes to

 In England and Wales the beneficiaries become entitled to the trust property when they reach the age of 18.
-At that point the trust turns into an 'interest in possession' trust.
-The position is different in Scotland, as, once a beneficiary reaches the age of 16, they could require the trustees to hand over the trust property.
+At that point the trust turns into an 'interest is different in Scotland, as, once a beneficiary reaches the age of 16, they could require the trustees to hand over the trust property.